Quarterly Performance Review: The Definitive Guide

 Highlight interpersonal accomplishments, like mentoring others to success or leading a team effort.
 Get specific!

-Brush up on your boss’s (and organization’s) goals
+Brush up on manager, team and organisational goals

 Completing a self-evaluation is a good idea, too.
 However, you may not perceive yourself as others do.
-Men tend to rate their own performance more highly than women, research shows.
+Research shows that men tend to rate their own performance more highly than women.
 Get a well-rounded array of opinions on your performance.
 Coworkers might recall times when you really came through for them!

 Taking these steps will give employees an active role in the process.
 They’ll go into the next quarter feeling empowered to succeed.